July 20/2025

 Source: Times of India – Satellite Imagery Suggests India’s Missile Hit Pakistan’s Nuclear Hub, Kirana Hills.

-🔗 For the latest updates across India and beyond, visit our
+For the latest updates across India, visit our India News Page.